genomicsITER/COVID-19/README.md

 <a name="Government COVID 19 Contingency Plans for Schools Reopening"></a>
 ## Government COVID 19 Contingency Plans for Schools Reopening ##
+> Section linking the official government contingency plans for the reopenings of non-universitary schools per region in Spain in 2020-2021

 > MINISTERIO DE EDUCACIÓN Y FORMACIÓN PROFESIONAL